jamie-pont/jamie-pont.github.io/_pages/about.md

 My current research focuses on the evaluation of trust in dynamic and large-scale network environments, making use of subjective logic in order to reason about trust in the presence of uncertainty.

-I am always open to discussing research ideas and oppertunities for collaboration, so please <a href="mailto:J.Pont@kent.ac.uk>">contact me</a> if you would like to work with me.
+I am always open to discussing research ideas and opportunities for collaboration, so please <a href="mailto:J.Pont@kent.ac.uk>">contact me</a> if you would like to work with me.